nullwriter/ig-actor/README.md

 # IG-Actor Bot

-Simple instagram bot written in python for auto Liking and Commenting, also for retrieving comments and saving them to files (mostly,for later use in commenting).
-Access to Instagrams API is based on https://github.com/LevPasha/Instagram-API-python.git project.
+Simple instagram bot written in python for automating tasks.
+Access to Instagram's API is based on https://github.com/LevPasha/Instagram-API-python.git project.

 NOTE: To successfully parse for a long time you should verify your phone number in your Instagram account.
 The new fake Instagram account with an unverified phone number after ~ 1-24 hours could not do any requests.
 All requests will be redirected to the page instagram.com/challenge